nxt-insurance/nxt_schema/README.md

 - Enforce uniqueness of names of multiple schemas in array nodes?!
 - Implement default values - Should also be checked against the schema
 - Can we have nodes in the schema depending on others => One node is required / optional if the other is present or contains a certain value?
+- Type system per Schema? - Could even be per node => type_system: Type::Strict
     - NxtSchema::Params => Use param types
     - NxtSchema::Json => Use json types, maybe even parse Json with Oj
+- Default options for schemas?

 ## Installation